Anjalipadhi/Vehicle_Type_Classificaton/README.md

 -Add real-time vehicle detection
 -Use OpenCV for video classification

 **License**

 This project is open-source and available under the MIT License.

+**Acknowledgement**

+I would like to thank the developers of TensorFlow, Keras, Scikit-learn, and other open-source libraries used in this project.
+I also express gratitude to my mentors, faculty members, and online learning resources for their guidance and support throughout the development of this project.